forwards/website_source/content/blog/2017/01/13/call-to-join-forwards/call-to-join-forwards.md

 community.

-In order to adequately address such issues, we would like to widen the diversity of the taskforce itself and invite individuals belonging to under-represented groups, especially women, to join us.
+In order to adequately address such issues, we would like to widen the diversity of the taskforce itself.
+Accordingly, we are inviting people who are part of under-represented groups - be they groups identified by race, gender, sexuality, class or diability - to join us.

 The taskforce has teleconferences once every two months, although as the taskforce is spread globally it isn't possible for all members to attend